Some homeowners have difficulty getting insurance through no fault of their own. Here's what you can do to get the

 Seven states offer beach and windstorm plans including:

-If an insurance company designates you as high-risk, it's going to be hard to get coverage.
-Here are companies that offer home insurance policies to high-risk people.
+If a home insurance company designates you or your house as high-risk, it's going to be hard to get coverage.
+If that happens, you'll need to turn to a high-risk insurer.
+Here are some of the best high-risk homeowners insurance companies.

 Once you buy a plan, your insurer generally only has 60 days to cancel the policy.
 Otherwise, there are only a few circumstances where they're allowed to drop you.
 This includes committing fraud, missing payments, or owning a house that suddenly a much big risk to insure.

 However, the insurer can refuse to renew the policy for any reason.
 Many insurers will not renew plans if the homeowner has filed two or more claims in the past three years.
 Some insurers go so far as to look for two or more claims filed in the past five years.
 Whether or not an insurer renews varies based on company policy.

 If you do end up losing your coverage, compare home insurance quotes from other companies right away to maintain coverage.
 Just because your old carrier cancelled doesn't mean no one else will cover your house.

 "A lot of people think insurance companies are loyal.
 That's not true.
 There's no loyalty," Benson said.
 "A smart move for anybody is every other year or two…go and do a sample and say I'd like to get competitive quotes for auto insurance.
 One way to double check [your rate] every so often."

 Paul Smolinsky, Underwriting Manager at the Pennsylvania FAIR Plan adds, "Buildings should be maintained in good repair.
 If non-renewed, the individual should seek alternatives or corrective action from the insurance company.
 If not satisfied, most states have an appeal procedure."